 Before you help a cat in the heat with the q tip method, it’s necessary to understand the sign of heat in cats.
 Usually, when a cat goes into heat, it will be more vocal, restless, move its tails more often.
 However, there are many ways to calm a cat when they are in heat; q-tip is one method.

-I used the q-tip method few times to calm my cats when they are in heat.
+I used the q-tip method a few times to calm my cats when they were in heat.
 But you need to be very careful while using this method, as it can cause infection or internal bleeding in cats if it’s not done properly.

 How to help a cat in heat q tip?
 First, sterilize the q tip using boiling water for two minutes.
 Once the q-tip cools down, place your cat on a warm pad and slowly insert the q-tip ( 1.5 to 2 inches) in the private parts and move the q-tips back and forth ten times.

 I never suggest a beginner cat owner use this method to help their cat in heat because it is risky.
 Sometimes, the fibre from the q-tip can get stuck in the cat’s private parts and cause infection.
 But if you want to use this method anyway, I suggest you use a high-quality Q-tip.

 Q-Tip Alternative to Help A Cat In Heat

 The Q-tip method is risky, so I mostly use another way to help my cat in heat, and it works perfectly for my cat to overcome the heat cycle.
 The following method is explained below-

 Place your cat on the floor and make your finger V-Shape and push your finger just above the tails.
 During this process, your cat may scream, but it’s completely normal.
 You may also hear your cat growling, and this is the type of noise they make when they are mating.
 Repeat this process 2-3 times a day to help your cat overcome the heat cycle.

 What Size Q Tip Should I Use To Help A Cat In Heat?